 An Outline stage proposal is being submitted.
-However, if a Full proposal is invited, a SoECAT must be completed and submitted with the Full application A full application was submitted to a call that was announced before 1 October 2018.
+However, if a Full proposal is invited, a SoECAT must be completed and submitted with the Full application

 When applying for a Programme Grant that includes a clinical study, but where the clinical study is not yet fully defined A SoECAT will need to be completed at the application stage and updated prior to requesting approval from HRA.